entropyxyz/sdk/manifesto/README.md

 ## SYSTEM OF BELIEF:

-Personal and codding practices to live by:
+Personal and coding practices to live by:

 - Take at least an "hour of joy" every day whatever that means to you just not writing more code go out side and hug a tree or something like that.
 A well rounded developer is one that participates in life.